-Advanced users up the ante even further and this conference delivers with fully-conceived workshops on advanced automation, deployment across thousands of seats at an organization, and a host of secrets revealed for working at maximum speed and efficiency.
+Advanced users up the ante even further and this conference delivers with fully-conceived workshops on advanced automation, interactive UI development, eLearning, deployment across thousands of seats at an organization, and a host of secrets revealed for working at maximum speed and efficiency.

 When we debuted this conference in 2003, presentation skills were barely on anyone’s radar.
 Companies were content to invest in traditional advertising and branding initiatives, secure in a belief that PowerPoint was an easy skill to pick up.

 Everything has changed, now doubly so with the need for proficiency with in-person as well as virtual communication.

 From Fortune 100 firms to the sole proprietor, everyone now realizes the importance of creating professional-grade presentation content and delivering it with maximum impact.
 With the result of bad PowerPoint everywhere you look, the danger of being ill-equipped in this medium is crystal clear.

 If you are the head of a communications department who wants to improve presentation skills, your choice is to hire new people with those skills or to train the people you have.
 Even in an improving economy, Door No. 2 is the most viable option, and the last thing you need is just to send your team to another PowerPoint training class or to a vaguely-defined learning event that promises to turn them into presentation gods or rock stars.
 They need a more complete exposure to the principles, philosophies, and finer points of presentation design and creation.
 They also need to widen their network of peers and support avenues.
 No event on the planet delivers these resources as well as the Summit.